All orders after the 19th Dec will be shipped in the new year.

 How to Grow

-Start Aubergine Black Beauty seeds indoors in early spring.
-Keep them warm and moist while they germinate.
-Once seedlings are established, transplant them to a sunny spot or greenhouse for the best growth and fruiting.
+Begin growing Aubergine Black Beauty seeds indoors from January to April, ensuring they are kept warm and moist to encourage strong germination.
+Once seedlings are established, transplant them to a sunny greenhouse or sheltered spot for optimal growth and fruit development.

 • Sowing

-Sow seeds on the surface of damp compost and cover lightly.
-Keep trays warm — around 20–25°C — to encourage steady germination.
-Maintain even moisture and provide good light to help seedlings grow strong.
+Sow the seeds lightly on the surface of damp compost and cover them thinly, maintaining a warm temperature between 20–25°C to promote steady germination.
+Providing good light during this stage helps seedlings grow robust and healthy.

 • Growing